mozaffarafaque/external-mergesort/README.md

 the followings (a different source and destination is possible).
  - File object stored in AWS S3 bucket
  - A file system
- - Stream of records (Only supported for output of sorted records currently).
+ - Stream of records.

- Other configurations in the input are accepted in `datapipes.extmergesort.algorithm.Configuration`.
+ Other configurations in the input are accepted in `com.mozafaq.extmergesort.Configuration`.
- The configuration object can be constructed from properties file using `datapipes.extmergesort.algorithm.PropertiesParser`.
+ The configuration object can be constructed from properties file using `com.mozafaq.extmergesort.PropertiesParser`.
 Example of input parameters and their significance is present in the example file [here](src/main/resources/sample-input.properties).